girlscript/winter-of-contributing/Machine_Learning/Basic_Projects_of_Machine_Learning/Kaggle's Titanic Prediction/Model/README.md

 	- the title of the passenger
 	- Group the title to reduce the number of categories

+- The accuracy score of SVM (support vector machine ) is 83.5

+- The accuracy score of Naive Bayes which is 78.78

+- The accuracy score of Random forest is 80.59

+- The accuracy score of Decision Tree is 79.69

+### So by comparing all this we can see that the accuracy score of SVM is highest and we use SVM for our prediction

 **********************************************************************
 **GirlScript Winter of Contributions 2021**